swrlab/swrlab/PRINCIPLES.md

 ## Project Management & Communication

-We make use of agile and user-centered design principles, but apply them carefully.
-It is more important to us to use something that works for us instead of soley following .
+We make use of agile and user-centered design principles but apply them carefully.
+It is more important to use something that works for us instead of solely following a paper.

-GitHub is our primary tool for version control of issues, code and documentation.
+GitHub is our primary tool for version control of issues, code, and documentation.

 Issues are our home for bugs, features, and project planning.
 They should have a short and clear title with enough description for everyone to understand the scope and tasks involved.
-All issues must be added to the GitHub board, where they make their way through the steps _Backlog_, _To Do_, _Week_, _Today_, _In Progress Internal_, _Ready_, _In Progress External/ Stuck_, _Done_.
+All issues must be added to the GitHub board, where they make their way through these steps:

+- Backlog
+- To Do
+- Week
+- Today
+- In Progress Internal
+- Ready
+- In Progress External/ Stuck (optional)
+- Done

 Progress should be tracked and commented on in issues, even when already discussed in separate chat groups, to enable research and follow-ups in the future (searchability).

 Communication is key for all projects.
-We don’t rely on historical structures (“This is how things are done around here.”) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).
+We don’t rely on historical structures (*“This is how things are done around here.*”) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).

 We share our tools and knowledge with others supporting our values.
 Technical tools that don’t contain sensitive information should be open-sourced.